Food Safety Management System

 Like any other industry group, responsible food manufacturers work to maintain strict safety standards to ensure that their products can be enjoyed by all, without fear of health risks.
 But the food supply chains can extend across various countries with different standards, and involve many different organizations and subcontractors.
 Prior to reaching consumers, food production is affected by companies from feed producers and canners to truckers and retail stores.
 One weak link–a single ingredient or poorly operated farm–can result in unsafe food that is dangerous to consumers.
 This is a hazard to public health that can incur huge costs and adverse publicity for the firms in the food chain.

-ISO 22000:2005, is a new International Standard, is designed to ensure safe food supply chains worldwide.
-ISO 22000, “Food safety management systems – Requirements for any organization in the food chain,” is intended to be compatible with the current tools for food safety management, ISO 9001:2008 and HACCP, and to extend its reach for greater diligence.
+ISO 22000:2018 is designed to ensure safe food supply chains worldwide.
+ISO 22000, “Food safety management systems – Requirements for any organization in the food chain,” is intended to be compatible with the current tools for food safety management, ISO 9001:2015 and HACCP, and to extend its reach for greater diligence.

-ISO 22000 was published in September 2005, to provide a framework of requirements, and confirm a global approach for an international industry.
+ISO 22000 was first published in September 2005, to provide a framework of requirements, and confirm a global approach for an international industry.
 The standard was developed within ISO by experts from the food industry, along with representatives of specialized international organizations.
 Additional cooperation came from the Codex Alimentarius Commission, which was established by the United Nations’ Food and Agriculture Organization (FAO) and World Health Organization (WHO) to develop food standards.
+The standard was updated in 2018 to align with other ISO standards.

 The Codex HACCP (Hazard Analysis and Critical Control Point) is widely accepted as an essential tool for managing food safety especially when combined with an auditable management system.
 In fact, ISO 22000 will make it easier for organizations worldwide to implement the Codex HACCP system for food hygiene in way that will be consistent regardless of the specific food product or the country involved.